 Weather is a tricky phenomenon that even the professionals have a difficult time predicting.
-During this program, students make a fun, low tech meteorology tool as well as interact with equipment that real life meteorologists use to study weather patterns.
+During this program, students will make a fun, low-tech meteorology tool as well as interact with equipment that real life meteorologists use to study weather patterns.
 Weather is what it is all about in this interactive outreach program!

 Water: A Precious Natural Resource

 Students engage in water conservation activities and learn ways to protect this precious resource.
 Students also follow Carlos the Fish as he travels downstream and encounters pollutants and other threats to his habitat.

 Diversity of Life

 Students investigate life cycles and the diversity of life through the honeybee, an important pollinator that supports agricultural and natural systems.
 Through exploration centers and learning activities, students explore the benefits this insect has for their world and how environmental changes can impact the honeybee’s life cycle.

 Wild animals and plants have amazing physical and behavioral adaptations to help them survive in Georgia.
 Students gain a better understanding of predator-prey relationships through a study of animal skulls and interpretive learning of bird and alligator adaptations.